By NZ On Screen Team

 This was the 1974 end of year special for this Christchurch-based music show, with acts performing in and around the Garden City, where lurex and glam rock meet the Avon.
 The cast includes Steve Gilpin, Rob Guest, Space Waltz, Annie Whittle, Rockinghorse, Mark Williams, Beaver, and ...
 Drut.

-Phillip Schofield introduces the Mockers at this benefit concert at the Christchurch Town Hall (later broadcast on his youth music show Shazam!).
-Their first album has just gone Top 10 and the band are on their way to becoming pop stars.
+Phillip Schofield introduces the Mockers at this benefit concert at the Christchurch Town Hall (later broadcast on music show Shazam!).
+Their first album has just gone Top 10 and the band are fast becoming pop stars.
 Andrew Fagan is resplendent in red frock coat and bare chest.

 Following hit satire show A Week of It, Cantabrian comedy duo David McPhail and Jon Gadsby continued their dream run with this Christchurch-produced sketch comedy show.
 It aired for seven years, and included McPhail's famous caricature of then-Prime Minister Sir Robert "Piggy" Muldoon.